 Some people believe that drinking cold water is a bad habit that can actually harm your long-term health.
 This belief is based on the idea that drinking cold water contracts your stomach, making it harder to digest food after a meal.
 Some people also believe that your body has to work harder to maintain its internal temperature of 98.6°F (37°C) if you’re drinking water that’s near the temperature of ice, or less than 36°F (4°C).

 But is there any truth to these ideas?
 Keep reading to find out the possible risks and benefits of drinking cold water.

 Drinking cold water does affect your body in ways you may not anticipate or want.
-One older and small study from 1978, involving 15 people, found that drinking cold water made nasal mucous thicker and more difficult to pass through the respiratory tract.
+One older and small , involving 15 people, found that drinking cold water made nasal mucous thicker and more difficult to pass through the respiratory tract.
 By comparison, the researchers found that chicken soup and hot water helped people breathe more easily.
 If you’re trying to treat a cold or flu, drinking cold water might make your congestion feel worse.

 In ancient Chinese medicine, drinking cold water with hot food is seen as creating an imbalance.
 Typically, meals in the Chinese culture are served with warm water or hot tea, instead.
 This belief is mirrored in several other cultures around the world.

 Some people hold a similar belief that drinking cold water on a hot day won’t help cool you down.
 There isn’t enough research to conclude that either belief is true or false.

 Drinking cold water does have its benefits.
 Drinking cold water can help keep your body from overheating and make your workout session more successful.
 This is probably because drinking cold water makes it easier for your body to maintain a lower core temperature.